nlukjanov/nl-overtime/README.md

 - x Needs to be documented if employee did not log overtime
 - x Create audit log for each text message
 - x home page icon
-- need to update end_date when confirmed
+- x need to update end_date when confirmed
 - need to update audit log status when an overtime status have been rejected
 - update buttons on employee homepage
 - update buttons to include time span